GSA-TTS/identity-idva-docs/_pages/faqs.md

 - back of your ID, and
 - selfie.

 If there is glare, blur, or other problems with any of the pictures, each system may ask you to attempt to repeat the process.

-See [How does the study work?](#how-does-the-study-work) for details.
+See [How does the study work?](#how-does-the-study-work) for more details.

 ### Why aren’t my pictures working?